 Indonesians at mass prayers urged to vote for Muslims

-Tens of thousands gathered at the national mosque for the mass prayers on Saturday urging Indonesians to vote for Muslims in city an... .
-Muslim men attend a prayer at Istiqlal Mosque in Jakarta, Indonesia Saturday, Feb.
-11, 2017.
+Tens of thousands of Indonesians gathered at the national mosque in the capital on Saturday for mass prayers urging people to vote for a Muslim governor of the city as the country prepares for regional elections next week.
+The crowds overflowed from Istiqlal Mosque in the heart of Jakarta into the surrounding streets.

 Discussions